Elkanah Kelsey Dare: Life

 Elkanah Kelsey Dare was born in Salem, New Jersey, the son of Benoni Dare (1749-1802) and Damaris Kelsey (1748-1788).
 In 1804, he married Mary Shallcross Phillips (1785-1841), and they had ten children.

 They moved to Wilmington, Delaware some time before 1809, and to Lancaster County, Pennsylvania, before 1818.
 Dare joined the Presbyterian church in Greenwich, Cumberland County, New Jersey, at age 23.
 Dare was hired by the Harrisburg printer John Wyeth as music editor for Wyeth's Repository of Sacred Music, Part Second (1813), where he is mentioned as being "late of Wilmington College," so this may have been the occasion of his move to Pennsylvania.
 From 1817 until his death, he pastored at the Union Presbyterian Church, Colerain Township, Pennsylvania.
 He also served as Dean of Boys at Wilmington College, Delaware.
 Dare died of swamp fever in 1826.

 Musical works

 All of Elkanah Dare's ten compositions appear in Wyeth's Repository, 1813.
-Five of his compositions have recently been reprinted in the Shenandoah Harmony (2013).
+Five of his compositions have recently been reprinted in the Shenandoah Harmony (2013), and three have been reprinted in the Valley Pocket Harmonist.
+(2024).